DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 6. **Do not disable webSecurity**

-Not that relevant to Tauri as this option is not a thing.
+It is recommended to only enable features as you need them and to properly set your scopes.
+Tauri works with an opt-in system for features.

-TODO
+It is not indeed not recommended to disable security.

 7. **Define a Content-Security-Policy and use restrictive rules (i.e. script-src 'self')**